 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will complete 4 Discussion Board Forums that specifically relate to weekly content.
-Each forum will be completed in 2 parts: 1) the student will submit a thread in answer to the question provided (250 word minimum), and 2) the student will post replies to at least 2 other classmates’ threads (150 word minimum each).
-Forum 4 will be a reflective forum with no required replies.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 4 Discussions that specifically relate to weekly content.
+The first three Discussions will be completed in 2 parts: 1) the student will submit a thread in answer to the question provided (300 word minimum), and 2) the student will post replies to at least 2 other classmates’ threads (150 word minimum each).
+The final discussion will include a thread and a reflection with no required replies.
+(MLOs: A, B, C, D, E)

 The student will complete 3 Case Study papers.
 In these assignments, the student will be presented with a specific case scenario applicable to the course material.
 The student will respond to each case using the material covered in class up to that date.
-Each Case Study must include 3–4 pages of content and follow current APA format.
+Each Case Study must include 4-5 pages of content and follow current APA format.
+(MLOs: A, B, C, D, E)

-The student will complete 4 exams which are cumulative and cover the material presented in the Reading and Study material.
-Each exam will be open-book/open-notes, contain 25 multiple-choice and true/false questions and essay questions, and have a 45-minute time limit.
+The student will complete 4 quizzes which are cumulative and cover the material presented in the Learn material.
+Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a 45-minute time limit.
+(MLOs: A, B, C, D)